johnlaudun/johnlaudun.net/docs/index.md

 In addition to the usual places to publish (and which are indexed, somewhat, on [ORCID][] and [Publons][]), I maintain a number of repositories on [GitHub][], including the current collaboration with Katherine M. Kinnaird of Smith College on TED Talks whose current status can be glimpsed by anyone curious.

 My teaching focuses as much as it can with students engaging data/materials they collect, either from conversations they initiate in face-to-face interactions or through curating online assets, in the belief that it is only in doing the work for themselves, facing the problems scholars and scientists face at various stages of a project, can they not only learn the fundamentals of scholarship and science but also begin to have an appreciation for the larger processes at work in their environment each and every day.
 My goal is to establish a space that is safe enough for them to fail gracefully and recover what they can within the tight time tables that university semesters enforce.
 I have had students document women's narrative traditions in Cajun country, rH+ mythologies among alt-right groups, African American ways of speaking, Youtube apologies and their attendant folk criticism, and faux reviews of sex toys on Amazon and on podcasts among many other topics.
+(If you want to see what my students see, then here are my [teaching materials][] -- also built using MkDocs.)

 I have enjoyed a number of experiences that have made me the scholar I am today, including a special conference organized on the Council for European Philosophy on Claude Lévi-Strauss in which we narrowly missed a chance to meet the man himself (though he wrote to us from his hospital bed), an NEH seminar on Network Studies in the Humanities, a long program by UCLA's Institute for Pure and Applied Mathematics on cultural analytics (and during the course of the five weeks Kinnaird and I began our collaboration), as well as several weeks at the EVIA Digital Archive to deposit materials from my work on Cajun Mardi Gras and the stories told by Enola Matthews, a Creole woman, while she made soap over the course of two days.

-Since 2004, I have maintained a [weblog](http://johnlaudun.org), using one of the earliest versions of WordPress.
+Since 2004, I have maintained a [weblog][], basing it on an early version of WordPress.
 I have, over the years, tried other setups, but it's just been such a reliable tool/resource over the years ... it just works.
 I have posted a lot of material on the blog over the years, but, to be honest, the technical material gets the most attention: e.g., the most popular post at this point is about how to [Append a Python List Using a List Comprehension][append].

 I have been a faculty member at the University of Louisiana at Lafayette since 1999, and before that I received my PhD from Indiana University - Bloomington.
 I took time off during my work on the doctorate to be a management development consultant with IU Gradudate School of Business.
 My M.A. is from Syracuse University, where I focused on the nature of texts and their production and reception as well as learned to play the guitar.
 My B.A. in English and philosophy is from Louisiana State University, where I put myself through school either working construction jobs in the Louisiana summer sun or producing television commercials for a regional department store chain -- I mis-type *interest* to this day because the Olivetti on which I worked always jammed at *est*.